 Henry Giardina is a writer living in Massachusetts.
 His work has appeared in the New York Times Book Review, The New Yorker, The Paris Review Daily and Berfrois among other publications.
 His criticism, essays and interviews can be found at henrygiardina.com.

 Terry Gifford is Professor of English at Bath Spa University and University of Alicante.
 The article is an adapted extract from Chapter 3 of his book Reconnecting with John Muir: Essays in Post-Pastoral Practice (2006).
 It also features material in his John Muir: The Life and Letters and Other Writings (1996).

-John Glassie is a former contributing editor to The New York Times Magazine, and has written for The Believer, The New York Times, Salon, and Wired, among other publications.
-This essay was adapted from his biography of Athanasius Kircher, A Man of Misconceptions: The Life of an Eccentric in an Age of Change, which is being published by Riverhead Books on Nov.
-8th.
+John Glassie has written for The Believer, The New Republic, The New York Times Magazine, The Paris Review Daily, and The Washington Post, among other publications.
+This essay was adapted from his biography of Athanasius Kircher, A Man of Misconceptions: The Life of an Eccentric in an Age of Change, which was a New York Times Book Review "Editors' Choice".

 David C. Hanrahan

 David C. Hanrahan is the author of The Assassination of the Prime Minister: John Bellingham and the Murder of Spencer Perceval.